MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

     -   To configure a new forest that is not listed, on the **Home** tab, in the **Create** group, choose **Add Forest** to open the **Add Forests** dialog box.
 Continue with step 3.

-2. On the **General** tab, finish configurations for the forest that you want to discover and specify the **Active Directory Forest Account**.
+2. On the **General** tab, finish configurations for the forest that you want to discover, and specify the **Active Directory Forest Account**.

     > [!NOTE]
     >  Active Directory Forest Discovery requires a global account to discover and publish to untrusted forests.
 If you do not use the computer account of the site server, you can select only a global account.